Azurency/CQUI_Community-Edition/README.md

 Please see the [issue tracker](https://github.com/chaorace/cqui/issues) for an up to date list, you can also find help and report bugs at our [Gitter](https://gitter.im/Civ6-CQUI/Help)

+### How to contribute

+Those looking to contribute to CQUI should visit [the CQUI repo](https://github.com/chaorace/cqui).
+Those new to using Github should visit the [contributor guide](https://github.com/chaorace/cqui/wiki/How-to-contribute-to-CQUI).
+ALL new contributors should visit the [style guidelines](https://github.com/chaorace/cqui/wiki/Style-Guideline).
+All good work is accepted, so long as it falls under the scope of the project and adheres to the styleguide.
+Contributors are always credited for their work!
+Those looking for a goal to get started on may want to visit the [issue tracker](https://github.com/chaorace/cqui/issues) for the current list of bugs and feature requests, it's growing every day!

 # THANKS:
 * @Vans163 for his original QUI mod :heart:
 * astog from the CivFanatics modding community for his [Better Trade Routes mod](http://forums.civfanatics.com/threads/better-trade-screen.602636/)